-We are a non-sectarian, non-profit, non-partisan organization that works to improve economic, political, social and employment conditions for working women in Canada.
-We provide a training ground for developing leadership skills in a safe and supportive environment, allowing members to build networks and create lasting friendships.
+The Canadian Federation of Business and Professional Women is a non-sectarian, non-profit, and non-partisan organization that works to improve the economic, political, social and employment conditions of working women in Canada.
+We provide a training ground for developing professional, business and leadership potential in a safe and supportive environment, enabling members to build skills, networks and create lasting friendships.

-To achieve a just and equal status of women in all levels and areas of society where decisions are taken in true partnership with men, based on mutual respect, for a more balanced and peaceful world.
+To achieve a just and equal status of women at all levels and areas of society where decisions are taken in true partnership with men, based on mutual respect, for a more balanced and peaceful world.

 Our Values and Operating Principles

-The improvement of economic, political, social and employment conditions for women in Canada.
+To improve the economic, political, social and employment conditions for women in Canada.
 Bottom line, we work to educate and empower women in Canada.